mankut80/buttons/README.md

 Some more words:

+The variable pushbutton::AnyButtonPushed will switch to "true" (and stays true) if any of the memberbuttons are "touched" (in the case of having more than one button declared, this may be useful).

 The init-method also sets the Pullup (if low-active).

 The method IsPushedLong() returns "true" for only one cycle.